Updated: August 5, 2021

 13. Avoid having too many credit cards.

 One credit card is often enough.
-Having two credit cards are okay.
+Having two credit cards is okay.
 But three or more is already excessive in my opinion.
 The temptation to spend is greater, and you’re more prone to missing out on payment due dates if you have too many credit cards.

 14. Avoid making cash advances.